-Although Golden boasts six national parks in the area, there are also a few provincial parks close by.
-One of the most prominent – and often forgotten about – is the Bugaboo Provincial Park, located around 60 kilometers south of Golden.
+Although Golden is lucky enough to have six National Parks surrounding it, there are also a few provincial parks close by.
+One of the most prominent – and often forgotten about – is Bugaboo Provincial Park.
+It's located approximately 60 kilometers south of Golden.

 This gorgeous spot not only boasts some of the best climbing in Canada, but its hiking is also pristine.
-Our office manager Carmen says her favourite in the park is the Conrad Kain Hut and Applebee Dome trail.
+Carmen, Glacier’s Owner, says her favourite in the park is the Conrad Kain Hut and Applebee Dome trail.

 The trail is a moderate-to-difficult hike, as it does gain quite a bit of elevation – about 930 meters.

 Important Note: Porcupines in the area have been knows to chew cars.
 Be sure to use the chicken wire provided at the trailhead to wrap your vehicle.
 You don’t want to come back to any nasty surprises.

 This hidden gem is one hike in the area that's definitely worthwhile if you're up for an adventure.

 Glacier’s owner Ryan says this trail is his favourite in the area – which says a lot considering he has been exploring Golden for the past 20 years!

 Ryan, and anyone else he can wrangle up, tries to make it to the Mummery every summer, because it’s just that special.

 The solitude and serenity, the views and landscapes, the challenge and the scramble - everything about it makes it such an awesome hike.

 Located in the Blaeberry, this hike climbs up more difficult terrain before coming to a stunning view of the Mummery Glacier.